Duality of Stochastic Observability and Constructability and Links to Fisher Information: Numerical Example

 \section{Numerical Example}

-In this section, we illustrate how the recursive formula (\ref{eq_rec4}) obtained from duality to calculate the stochastic observability Gramian outperforms both the existing formula and the formula presented in Theorem \ref{initTheo} in terms of numerical stability and memory requirements.
-We study a DT-LTV system with the dynamics \begingroup
+In this section, we illustrate how the recursive formula (\ref{eq_rec4}) obtained from duality to calculate the stochastic observability Gramian outperforms both the existing formula and the formula presented in (\ref{fisherObs2}-25) in terms of numerical robustness and memory requirements.
+We study a discrete-time LTV system with the dynamics \begingroup

 \endgroup where $\mathbf{w}_k\sim \mathcal{N}(\mathbf{0},\colvec[0.5]{ 3.6\times10^{-2}&1.2\times10^{-2}\\1.2\times10^{-2} &6\times10^{-2} })$ and $v_k\sim \mathcal{N}(0,0.1)$.
 We obtain the stochastic observability Gramian for an increasing window size from 1 to 31.